Fuzzy concept: Philosophy

 In philosophical logic and linguistics, fuzzy concepts are often regarded as vague or imprecise ideas which in their application, or strictly speaking, are neither completely true nor completely false.
 Such ideas require further elaboration, specification or qualification to understand their applicability (the conditions under which they truly make sense).
 Kit Fine states that "when a philosopher talks of vagueness he has in mind a certain kind of indeterminacy in the relation of something to the world".
 The "fuzzy area" can also refer simply to a residual number of cases which cannot be allocated to a known and identifiable group, class or set, if strict criteria are used.

 The French thinkers Gilles Deleuze and Félix Guattari referred occasionally to fuzzy sets in connection with their phenomenological concept of multiplicities.
-In A Thousand Plateaus, they state that "a set is fuzzy if its elements belong to it only by virtue of specific operations of consistency and consolidation, which themselves follow a special logic", In their book What Is Philosophy?, which deals with the functions of concepts, they suggest that all philosophical concepts could be regarded as "vague or fuzzy sets, simple aggregates of perceptions and affections, which form within the lived as immanent to a subject, to a consciousness [and which] are qualitative or intensive multiplicities, like "redness" or "baldness," where we cannot decide whether certain elements do or do not belong to the set."
+In A Thousand Plateaus, they state that "a set is fuzzy if its elements belong to it only by virtue of specific operations of consistency and consolidation, which themselves follow a special logic".
+In their book What Is Philosophy?, which deals with the functions of concepts, they suggest that all philosophical concepts could be regarded as "vague or fuzzy sets, simple aggregates of perceptions and affections, which form within the lived as immanent to a subject, to a consciousness [and which] are qualitative or intensive multiplicities, like "redness" or "baldness," where we cannot decide whether certain elements do or do not belong to the set."

-Sciences

-In mathematics and statistics, a fuzzy variable (such as "the temperature", "hot" or "cold") is a value which could lie in a probable range defined by some quantitative limits or parameters, and which can be usefully described with imprecise categories (such as "high", "medium" or "low") using some kind of scale or conceptual hierarchy.